1938 ♦ 1940s ♦ 1950s ♦ 1960s ♦ 1970s ♦ 1980s ♦ 1990s ♦ 2000-2012 ♦ 2013 - The Present

 After 19 years with Olney Theatre, Petosa resigned as artistic director in 2012 to focus on his other job as head of the Boston University Drama Department.

 In February 2013, Jason Loewith was hired as Artistic Director.
-He shifted programming focus to produce 9 plays for diverse audiences, helping to grow the community’s support of the theatre.
+He shifted the programming focus to meet the demands of an ever-growing diverse community by producing multiple plays and musicals for a variety of interests, helping to grow the community’s interest in and support of the theatre.
 In 2014, Debbie Ellinghaus was hired as Managing Director.
 The two carved a pathway for the theatre to grow its operating budget by 50% and receive regional and national recognition with 12 Helen Hayes Awards and 96 nominations, World and American Premieres, and partnerships and collaborations with leading theatre companies.

 In March 2020, OTC was forced to temporarily close its doors due to the global Covid-19 pandemic.
 During this time, it developed a series of online programs, including a virtual production of The Humans by Stephen Karam that became a Critic’s Pick in the New York Times.
 These digital programs increased accessibility to the theatre, and supported a new set of priorities to address the global pandemic and demands for social and racial justice.